donovanliu1/Marking-Period-3-Project/README.md

 # Oracle Odyssey

 ## A Unique take on the classic shmup!
-## Defeat the as you dive deeper into enemy territory!'\
+## Defeat the eenemies as you dive deeper into enemy territory!'\
 Show those "greys" who's boss!
 ---
 ### source images/files used: